lentendu/DeltaMP/README.md

 # DeltaMP
  **A flexible, reproducible and resource efficient metabarcoding amplicon pipeline for HPC**

-DeltaMP is a command line tool for high performance computer taking advantage of queueing systems to parallelize and speed-up bioinformatic processing of metabarcoding raw read libraries.
+DeltaMP is a command line tool for high performance computer taking advantage of queueing systems to parallelize and standardize bioinformatic processing of metabarcoding raw read libraries.

-DeltaMP is initially developed to process **16S, 18S, ITS** raw read libraries with the most up-to-date bioinformatic workflows, but can also handle any other barcoding targets (e.g. 23/28S, COI, rbcL).
+DeltaMP is initially developed to process **16S, 18S, ITS and COI** raw read libraries with the most up-to-date bioinformatic workflows, but can also handle any other barcoding targets (e.g. 23/28S, rbcL).

 DeltaMP intend to be accessible for non-bioinformatician users with its fully tunable workflows based on a TAB-separated configuration file.